 Damaged almond milk can become thick, so you can try pouring some milk into a cup or sink.
 If the milk flow when you spill is not flowing as smoothly and thin as usual, it means your almond milk is spoiled.

 Once the almond milk was spoiled, bacteria formed and attacked.
 And bacteria are sure to carry a bad smell.
 Rotten almond milk usually has a sour smell.
 If you smell it, say goodbye to it.

-If you’re still unsure whether almond milk is spoiled or not, taste it quickly.
+Tasting it is one of the fastest ways to know if your almond milk is spoiled or not.
 You can add a few drops to the spoon and taste it very little (don’t take a sip!).
 The weird, unpleasant taste plus the sour taste are the strongest signs that you should throw it away.